henry-ds/airbnb-lisbon-demand-forecast/README.md

-# Airbnb Demand Forecasting – Lisbon, Portugal
+# Time Series Forecasting of Airbnb Demand in Lisbon

-## Overview
+## Project Overview

-This project analyzes temporal demand patterns in Airbnb listings using historical review data from Lisbon.
-Reviews are used as a proxy for demand, and time series models are applied to forecast future activity.
+This project analyzes and forecasts Airbnb demand in Lisbon, Portugal, using monthly aggregated review data as a proxy for booking activity.
+The objective is to explore temporal demand patterns and develop statistical forecasting models capable of capturing trend and seasonality in a tourism-driven market.

-## Dataset
-- Source: Inside Airbnb (Lisbon)
-- File used: reviews.csv
-- Aggregation: Monthly review counts
+The project follows a structured data science workflow, including data preprocessing, exploratory time series analysis, and demand forecasting using seasonal statistical models.

-## Data Availability
+## Data Source

+The raw dataset is obtained from the **Inside Airbnb** initiative, which provides open-access data for research and policy analysis.
+The dataset contains individual guest review records for Airbnb listings in Lisbon.

-The raw reviews dataset (~500MB) is provided by Inside Airbnb and is not included in this repository due to GitHub file size limitations.
+Due to its large size (~500MB), the raw dataset is processed locally and is not included in this repository.
+Only aggregated and lightweight processed data are stored to ensure reproducibility while respecting GitHub storage constraints.
-The dataset can be accessed directly from the Inside Airbnb website (Lisbon listings).
-This repository includes the processed monthly demand data used for analysis.

 ## Methodology

+The analysis is divided into three main stages, each documented in a separate
+notebook:

-1. Data preprocessing and time aggregation
+### 1. Data Preprocessing
+- Conversion of review timestamps to datetime format
+- Temporal aggregation of reviews at a monthly frequency
+- Construction of a time series representing monthly Airbnb demand

-2. Exploratory time series analysis
+### 2. Exploratory Time Series Analysis
+- Visualization of long-term demand trends
-3. Seasonal decomposition
+- Seasonal decomposition into trend, seasonal, and residual components
-4. SARIMA forecasting and evaluation
+- Identification of strong annual seasonality consistent with tourism patterns

+### 3. Demand Forecasting
+- Train-test split with out-of-sample evaluation
+- Application of Seasonal ARIMA (SARIMA) models
+- Forecast evaluation using MAE and RMSE metrics
+- Visual comparison of forecasted and observed demand

 ## Results
 * The analysis reveals strong seasonal patterns with demand peaking during